arthurdent/watdo/README.md

 	$ ./watdo <<< "Hey, I'm tweeting!"
 	$ echo "Hey, I'm tweeting!" | ./watdo

+See also:

+	$ ./watdo --help

 wheredo?
 --------

-Put it in /usr/bin or add it to your $PATH in ~/.bashrc, or just run it from a directory, it'll work either way, because everything is contained in one file.
+Put it in /usr/bin or add it to your $PATH in ~/.bashrc, or just run it from a directory, it'll work from anywhere.

 whydo?
 ------

-I'm a terminal monkey.
-There is really no simple command-line app for twitter.
-There are a few that are kludgey and hard to navigate.
-This one sucks less than those ones.
+I'm a terminal monkey and all of the other cli twitter clients are kludgey and hard to navigate.
+This one aspires to suck less than the others.

 todo
 -----

-1. newsfeed
-2. remove cut as dep
-3. remove perl as dep?
-4. feature requests.
+* Display newsfeed.